 The equipment and supplies were utilized in the Foundation's program for the advancement of SIUE.
-The equipment and supplies were donor restricted to be used in SIUE's School of Dental Medicine and Engineering programs.
+The equipment and supplies were donor restricted to be used in SIUE's School of Dental Medicine, Engineering and CAS programs.

 The Foundation receives items to be sold at its annual auction which are then monetized.
-Contributed auction items are valued at a verifiable fair market value upon receipt.
-If the auction event item purchaser pays more than the fair market value assigned to the item, additional gift receipt valuation is issued to the purchaser.
+Contributed auction items are valued at an estimated fair value upon receipt.
+If the auction event item purchaser pays more than the fair value assigned to the item, additional gift receipt valuation is issued to the purchaser.
+The contributed auction items are recognized at the amount of the sales proceeds, or estimated fair value if unsold.
+The fair value is determined using current market data values for an identical or similar item.
 Some donors have restricted the proceeds from the sale of the auction items to be added to an endowment fund held by the Foundation or for another specified purpose to benefit SIUE.